android/ndk/README.md

 * Do not run `build/tools/dev-cleanup.sh` which erases all prebuilts.
 * Remove the individual prebuilt directory if new build deletes files.
 This is rare.
-* Avoid running `build/tools/download-toolchain-sources.sh` during development
-  because the size of toolchains repo is ~8GB.
-Changes made to individual projects can be cherry-picked to `/tmp/ndk-$USER/src`.
 * Package NDK from prebuilt tarballs in `$PREBUILT_PATH`.
 It runs `build/tools/build-docs.sh` which produces no tarball in `$PREBUILT_PATH`.
 * Unpack and compare against the previous package.